Market Areas in General Equilibrium: Introduction

-The main idea of this paper is to treat the Voronoi weights as endogenous objects that are determined at the market equilibrium.
-As a result, the problem of characterizing the properties of the equilibrium spatial tessellation can be reduced to studying the properties of the Voronoi weights at the equilibrium.
-In Section~\ref{sub:voronoi} we provide more details on Voronoi tessellations.
+The main idea of this paper is to treat the Voronoi weights as endogenous objects that are determined in general equilibrium.
+As a result, the problem of characterizing the equilibrium borders and the set of inhabited locations reduces to studying the properties of the equilibrium weights.
+Furthermore, the weights will not necessarily coincide with the market prices; they will be more complex functions derived from the economic primitives and will depend on the parameters of the model.

+We frame our discussion in terms of an urban model where the elements of $S$ are cities and the Voronoi regions in $X$ are rural areas or hinterlands.
+These sets are endowed with different technologies for the production of either an urban or a rural good, respectively, which enter with a constant elasticity of substitution (CES) into the consumer's utility function.
+Space matters, in that carrying goods from the countryside to an urban market incurs the payment of a shipping cost that increases with distance.

+We consider both a scenario with a fixed population distribution and a scenario with a mobile population across locations and sectors.
+In both cases, we find that a unique equilibrium exists independently of the underlying geography and of the size of shipping costs, and we characterize its comparative statics with respect to some of the model parameters.
+The comparative statics of the Voronoi weights provide insights into which market areas will expand, shrink, or vanish following a parameter change.

-Our main result, presented in Theorem \ref{theorem: existence}, is that a unique equilibrium always exists, irrespective of the underlying geography and of the shipping-cost parameter $\delta$.
-In order to prove this result, we take a welfare-based approach to general equilibrium theory.
-We first prove that the equilibrium conditions can be expressed as first-order conditions of a given cost function $\F$.
-With this result in hand, questions of existence and uniqueness can be approached by studying the properties of $\F$.
-We also show that, when $\delta$ is large enough, the model also delivers intuitive comparative statics.
-Specifically, if urban population increases in, say, city $s_i \in S$, its Voronoi weight will also increase \textit{relative to} the Voronoi weight of other cities.
-This implies that city $s_i$'s market area will expand (mainly) at the expenses of the surrounding market areas.
-In equilibrium, in fact, all market areas will have to adjust to accomodate the impact of the shock.
-Note, however, that the \textit{direct} effect of city $s_i$'s population change is nil in cities that do not share a borders with $s_i$.
-As a consequence, we cannot put to use classic results on gross substitution \cite{mascolell1995}.
-Much of Section~\ref{sec:compstat} is dedicated to extending \cite{mascolell1995} to the geographic structure of our setting.
-This extension is based on algebraic properties of the graph associated to a Voronoi tessellation.
+In the setting without labor mobility, we first prove that the equilibrium conditions can be expressed as first-order conditions of a given cost function $\F$.
+With this result in hand, we then show that $\F$ indeed attains a unique critical point.
+We also show that the model delivers intuitive comparative statics as long as shipping costs increase sufficiently fast with distance.
+Specifically, if urban population increases in, say, city $s_i \in S$, then its market area expands at the expense of the surrounding market areas.
+This result relies on a graph-theoretic interpretation of Voronoi diagrams, which allows us to circumvent the fact that the gross substitution property \cite{mascolell1995} does not hold in our setting.
+As a matter of fact, the \textit{direct} effect of city $s_i$'s population change is nil in cities that do not share a border with $s_i$.
+However, because the Voronoi diagram defines a connected graph, the impact of a shock is eventually transmitted to all cities, and this weaker condition turns out to suffice to sign the comparative statics.